 Current priorities for the Committee include development of a professional development program for Indigenous awareness and cultural sensitivity, establishment of an Aboriginal mentorship program for staff and faculty through an Indigenous Caucus, and Indigenous curriculum development.

 - Co-Chair: Ian Foulds, Assistant Professor, School of Engineering

-- Jeannette Armstrong, Assistant Professor, Irving K. Barber School of Arts and Sciences
+- Jeannette Armstrong, Associate Professor, Irving K. Barber Faculty of Arts and Social Sciences

 - Donna Kurtz, Associate Professor, Faculty of Health and Social Development

-- Sheryl Lightfoot, Senior Advisor to the UBC President on Indigenous Affairs
+- Sheryl Lightfoot, Senior Advisor to the President on Indigenous Affairs

 Pursuant to the University Act, the President of the university has the power to suspend a student and to deal summarily with any matter of student discipline.
 Student discipline at UBC’s Okanagan campus is governed by the Student Discipline section of the UBC Okanagan Calendar.

 The President’s Advisory Committees on Student Discipline advise the President in his decisions with respect to academic discipline by impartially considering allegations of misconduct against students in light of relevant evidence presented.